JuliaDynamics/CriticalTransitions.jl/docs/src/index.md

 Building on [`DifferentialEquations.jl`](https://diffeq.sciml.ai/stable/) and [`DynamicalSystems.jl`](https://juliadynamics.github.io/DynamicalSystems.jl/stable/), this package aims to provide a toolbox for stochastic dynamical systems, with a focus on tipping phenomena and metastability.

-!!! compat "Compatibility"
-    This is the latest working version (`v0.1.1`) compatible with `DynamicalSystems.jl v2` (specifically `v2.3.2`).
-Our next release will contain breaking changes in order to introduce a modified type structure and to be compatible with `DynamicalSystems.jl v3`.

 !!! info "Current features"
     * **Stability analysis**: Fixed points, linear stability, basins of attraction, edge tracking
     * **Stochastic simulation**: Gaussian noise, uncorrelated and correlated, additive and multiplicative